lindell/JsBarcode/CONTRIBUTING.md

 gulp watch # Listens to file changes and re-compiles automatically gulp watch-web # Listens to file changes and re-compiles to JsBarcode.all.js automatically

+gulp lint # Checking the code according to the code style specified in .eslintrc
 ````

 Testing